Roger0G/to-do/README.md

 # Todo App

-This project provides a simple todo application with a **React 18** frontend and a **Node.js** backend implemented as Netlify Functions.
+This project provides a todo application with a **React 18** frontend and a **Node.js** backend implemented as Netlify Functions.
 The frontend is written in TypeScript and built with Vite.
-The backend exposes a REST API with full CRUD functionality stored in a small JSON file.
+The backend exposes a REST API with full CRUD functionality persisted in a SQLite database.

+Each todo stores a title, completion flag, urgency level (1&ndash;3) and a creation timestamp.
+Items can be sorted by creation date or urgency in the UI.

 ## Local development